rtdevx/rtdevx.github.io/content/posts/training/Terraform/Terraform on AWS with SRE & IaC DevOps/02-terraform-basics/index.md

 - `terraform state` command can be used to check what resources have been deployed against the **terraform state file**
 	- `list`
 	- `show`
+	- `terraform state rm` - will remove the specified resource from the Terraform state, allowing you to then run terraform destroy to remove all remaining resources except for the resource that was removed from the state. <font color=#EB4925>This approach effectively excludes the specified resource from the destruction process</font>.
 - `terraform workspace`
 	- `delete` - Delete a workspace
 	- `list` - List Workspaces